Forecasting high-dimensional functional time series with dual-factor structures: Forecasting

 \section{Forecasting}

-Based on the proposed model, the information contained in the original panel of functional time series is extracted into $T$ sheets of fixed dimensional factor matrices, $\bb{F}_t$.
-Forecasting the high-dimensional functional times series is equivalent to forecasting the estimated factor matrices, $\widehat{\bb{F}}_t$, for $t = 1, 2, \ldots, T$.
-The $h$-step-ahead in sample forecast of the estimated factors, $\widehat{\bb{F}}_{\kappa+h|\kappa}$ can be obtained by fitting a Vector Autoregressive (VAR) model to the estimated factors $\{\widehat{\bb{F}}_{1}, \widehat{\bb{F}}_{2}, \ldots, \widehat{\bb{F}}_{\kappa}\}^{\top}$, where $\kappa <T$ is the size of the sample used for forecasting.
-In selecting the order of VAR model, we follow the method of \cite{tsay2013multivariate}, where he uses the information criterion approach, here we use the Akaike information criterion (AIC).
+Based on the proposed model, the functional panel data are extracted into $T$ sheets of fixed-dimensional factor matrices, $\bb{F}_t$.
+Forecasting the HDFTS is equivalent to forecasting the estimated factor matrices, $\widehat{\bb{F}}_t$.
+The $h$-step-ahead in sample forecast of the estimated factors, $\widehat{\bb{F}}_{\kappa+h|\kappa}$ can be obtained by fitting a vector autoregressive (VAR) model to the estimated factors $\{\widehat{\bb{F}}_{1}, \widehat{\bb{F}}_{2}, \ldots, \widehat{\bb{F}}_{\kappa}\}^{\top}$, where $\kappa <T$ is a sample size used for out-of-sample forecasting.
+In selecting the order of the VAR model, we follow the method of \cite{tsay2013multivariate}, where an information criterion, such as the Akaike information criterion, is used.